 Koinly combines crypto accounting and tax all in one software package.
 The UI is one of the best in the crypto tax field, and in addition to handling tax reporting for the U.S., Australia, and Canada it also supports tax reporting for more than 20 other countries.

-What really sets this platform apart is that it isn’t just for taxes.
-You can use it to keep track of your crypto portfolio as well, watching how it changes over time, and generating some really lovely graphs.
+I really like that Koinly approaches users’ personal crypto holdings from a 360-degree view, more than just from a tax perspective.
+Customers can use it to keep track of their crypto portfolio, watch how it changes over time, and generate some lovely graphs so they know exactly how their crypto portfolio is performing.
 While there are certainly other portfolio tracking tools, Koinly shines by offering both portfolio tracking and tools to monitor and reduce taxes.

-Well firstly, although this is a crypto tax tool (supports over 4,200 coins), it also supports a range of other assets.
-The likes of commodities, equities and other fiat currencies.
-This means that you can use it for your other trading purposes.
+Though this is a crypto tax tool, supporting over 4,200 coins and tokens, it also supports a range of other assets like commodities, equities, and other fiat currencies.
+This makes TaxBit especially convenient for day traders who trade multiple different asset classes.

-Something else that I really liked was their portfolio analytics tool.
-Unlike most software that is used only at the end of the year to generate the returns, TaxBit allows you to monitor your portfolio live and on a continuous basis.
-This gives you a full picture of your potential tax position currently.
+Something else that I liked was their portfolio analytics tool.
+Unlike most software that is used only at the end of the year to generate tax info, TaxBit allows users to monitor their portfolio live and on a continuous basis.
+This gives customers a full picture of their potential tax position currently.

 You will also appreciate the immutable audit trail that has been designed by CPAs.
-This means that in the even that you were to ever get an audit from the IRS, you could easily drill down into any transaction and see how gains / losses were calculated on the cost basis.
+This means that in the event that you were to ever get an audit from the IRS, you could easily drill down into any transaction and see how gains/losses were calculated on the cost basis.